Rutgers Advocacy Corps

 Who Can Apply?

-All Rutgers students interested in federal politics, policy, funding, and/or research are encouraged to apply, with a preference for those who receive federal financial aid.
-Only undergraduate students will be eligible to receive credit, but interested graduate students are welcome to apply.
+All Rutgers student leaders interested in federal politics, policy, funding, and/or lobbying are encouraged to apply, with a preference for those who receive federal financial aid.

 Applications for Rutgers Advocacy Corps-Day in DC are due by 11:59 PM on Friday, March 10.
 Please email firstname.lastname@example.org with any questions.